nginxinc/nginx-amplify-doc/amplify-guide.md

   3. If the threshold is met, an alert notification is generated, and the rule will continue to be monitored.
   4. If subsequent metric updates show that the metric no longer violates the threshold for the configured period, the alert is cleared.

 By default there's no filtering by hostname.
-If a specific alert should only be raised for a particular host, you should specify the hostname when configuring the alert.
+If a specific alert should only be raised for a particular system, you should specify the hostname when configuring the alert.
 Currently metrics can't be aggregated across all systems; instead any system will match a particular rule unless a hostname is specified.

 There's one special rule which is the about **amplify.agent.status** metric.
 This metric reflects the state of the agent (and hence, the state of the system as seen by Amplify).
 You can only configure a 2 minute interval and only 0 (zero) as the threshold for **amplify.agent.status**.